 Direct-to-Garment (DTG) printing process is best suited for garments that are 100% cotton.
-100% cotton garments lead to better printing results because its natural fibers react better with the water-based ink used in DTG printers.
+100% cotton garments lead to better printing results because their natural fibers react better with the water-based ink used in DTG printers.
 The higher the cotton content, the more opaque the printing result will be.
-Most of our t-shirt offerings are 100% cotton, with the exception of heather and triblend colors.
+Most of our t-shirt offerings are 100% cotton, except heather and tri-blend colors.

 Heather Colors (Cotton/Polyester Blends)